 - Testing for heavy metals in the blood, such as a lead test.

 - A lumbar puncture to test for certain proteins in the spinal fluid.
 This test may also be done to rule out other causes of symptoms.

 Brain imaging tests such as CT scans and MRI may also be done to make sure another problem isn't causing the symptoms.
 These tests may rule out brain tumors, strokes, normal-pressure hydrocephalus, or other conditions that could cause dementia symptoms.

-Two other forms of imaging—single photon emission CT (SPECT) and PET scan—are not used routinely to diagnose dementia.
-But they may be useful if the symptoms are confusing or odd.
-These tests can help identify several forms of dementia, including vascular dementia and frontotemporal dementia.
+Single photon emission CT (SPECT) and PET scan can help identify several forms of dementia, including vascular dementia and frontotemporal dementia.

 In some cases, electrical activity in the brain may be measured using an electroencephalogram (EEG).
 Doctors seldom use this test to diagnose dementia, but they may use it to distinguish dementia from delirium and to look for unusual brain activity found in Creutzfeldt-Jakob disease, a rare cause of dementia.

 In rare cases, a brain biopsy may be done if a treatable cause of dementia is suspected.